Archaeological Research on Sicilian Maritime Heritage

 The focus of Project ‘U Mari for field school students is:

-In 2023, prospective Project ‘U Mari field school participants will have an option to specify in their application if they wish to be considered for a diving or a non-diving role.
+Prospective Project ‘U Mari field school participants will have the option to specify in their application if they wish to be considered for a diving or a non-diving role.

 Field training for students is divided into several major components, of which each student may participate in several: training as archaeological divers and underwater work on site, methods of survey and excavation on land, finds and conservation work in the lab, and 3D and other methods of heritage documentation and museum work.